libetl/soundtransform/README.md

 ```

-Opens the current file and convert it into an InputStream, ready to be read (or to be written to a file)
+Opens the current file and converts it into an InputStream, ready to be read (or to be written to a file)

 Returns:
 the client, with an inputStream